Existence of unbiased resilient estimators in discrete quantum systems: Estimation theory

 \section{Estimation theory}

-To extract information from a physical system measurements have to be performed.
-The measurement outcome is modeled as a random variable following a probability distribution that depends on the state of the system.
-The information is encoded in the random variable and estimation theory is the branch of statistics that deals with the optimal protocols and the ultimate limit for the information extraction.
-The CRB establishes a limit on the precision while estimating a magnitude or a parameter.
-Consider that the outcome of the experiment, denoted by the random variable $X$, follows the family of probability distribution $P_{\theta}(x)$, that is parameterized by the parameter $\theta$ which is being estimated.
-An estimator $\Tilde{\Theta}(x)$ is a function of the random measurement outcome that estimates the value of the parameter $\theta$.
-The performance of an estimator is characterized by its bias $b(\theta)$, mean squared error (MSE) and variance $(\Delta\tilde{\Theta})^2$,
+To extract information from a physical system, measurements must be performed.
+The measurement outcome is modeled as a random variable that follows a probability distribution dependent on the state of the system.
+The information is encoded in this random variable, and estimation theory is the branch of statistics that addresses optimal protocols and the ultimate limits for information extraction.
+The Cramér-Rao bound (CRB) establishes a limit on the precision of estimating a quantity or parameter.
+Consider that the outcome of the experiment, denoted by the random variable \(X\), follows the family of probability distributions \(P_{\theta}(x)\), parametrized by the parameter \(\theta\), which is being estimated.
+An estimator \(\Tilde{\Theta}(x)\) is a function of the random measurement outcome that provides an estimate of the parameter \(\theta\).
+The performance of an estimator is characterized by its bias \(b(\theta)\), mean squared error (MSE), and variance \((\Delta\Tilde{\Theta})^2\).